 Franken was explaining when Tapper interjected, “Thousands and thousands in a bus, yes.”

-“Yes,” Franken continued, “and, you know, that is not the norm for a President of the United States, or, actually, for a human being.”2
+“Yes,” Franken continued, “and, you know, that is not the norm for a president of the United States, or, actually, for a human being.”

-In Sullivan’s newly gained writing space in New York where his byline will appear on “most Fridays,” he explains that his first piece “The Madness of King Donald”3 is an experiment to find something between a blog and a column.
+In Sullivan’s newly gained writing space in New York, where his byline will appear on “most Fridays,” he explains that his first piece, “The Madness of King Donald,” is an experiment to find something between a blog and a column.
 Something that’s more along the lines of “the British magazine tradition of a weekly diary—on the news, but a little distant from it, personal as well as political, conversational more than formal.”

-He points out that there is a canyon-esque divide between the accepted, normal past presidential postulations, pseudo facts, quasi truths—and President Trump’s refusal to recognize his absurd behavior, to capitulate back to reality, to face facts, to tell the truth.
+He points out that there is a canyon-esque divide between the accepted, normal past-presidential postulations, pseudo facts, and quasi truths and President Trump’s refusal to recognize his absurd behavior, to capitulate back to reality, to face facts, to tell the truth.
 Instead, Trump lashes out.
 He raises the bar even higher (think crowd size on inauguration day, voter fraud, CNN is fake news, SNL sucks, ad infinitum).

-Well readers, you will have to read Sullivan’s article, “The Madness of King Donald”4, to access more of this brilliant man’s observations on our president’s state of mind.
-To quote more from Sullivan’s article would be disrespectful of his work, of which I am already teeter-tottering on doing.
+Well, readers, you will have to read “The Madness of King Donald” to access more of this brilliant man’s observations on our president’s state of mind.
+To quote more from Sullivan’s article would be disrespectful of his work, and I might already be teetering on the edge of doing just that.

 As I read Sullivan’s article, I thought back to my college days at City College, San Diego, California, where I studied psychology under Doctors Weiner and Cydell.
-Those were very enlightening days, and I have used the knowledge gained from those days to make statements in previous articles on our president’s state of being.
+Those were enlightening days, and I have used the knowledge gained from those days to make statements in previous articles on our president’s state of being.
 It is my belief that Donald J. Trump is mentally unstable, unhealthy, and mentally deficient due to a severe case of narcissism, a personality disorder.
-I hold no professional credentials to make such a claim and therefore this is simply one man’s opinion.
-The best I can do for you is to state that the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) lays out in great detail the criteria and specific behavioral traits for mental disorders.
-Narcissism is a debilitating mental disorder and the DSM-5’s criteria for diagnosis are:5
+I hold no professional credentials to make such a claim, and therefore this is simply one man’s opinion.
+The best I can do is to state that the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) lays out in great detail the criteria and specific behavioral traits for mental disorders.
+Narcissism is a debilitating mental disorder, and DSM-5’s criteria for diagnosis are as follows:

 “The essential features of a personality disorder are impairments in personality (self and interpersonal) functioning and the presence of pathological personality traits.
 To diagnose narcissistic personality disorder, the following criteria must be met: